snyk-labs/php-goof/readme.md

 ```
 <link rel=stylesheet href='https://raw.githubusercontent.com/snyk-labs/php-goof/main/exploits/gotcha.css'>
 ```
 Additional, added an example that uses a reverse shell by using a php `eval()` in a font file leveraging the RCE exploit.
-This works the same as above but using the following CSS.
+This works the same as above but using the below CSS.
+To use it simply load any get variable into the url when the gotcha link is created in the pdf, example `...?test=phpinfo();`.
+Regular $_GET references didnt work but `reset()` did which will pick up the first in the $ array and run it in `eval()`.

 Note this uses a different font file and family in the exploit folder.